0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

         });
 ```

-The contract is now correctly deployed on Amoi Polygon Testnet and the query has been set up, congratulations!
+The contract is now correctly deployed on Amoi optimism Testnet and the query has been set up, congratulations!
 Now it is time to launch the airdrop!

 ### Add the Proof Request Inside a QR Code